kazuph/ai-gradio/README.md

 ## Features

 ### Text Chat
-Basic text chat is supported for all models.
+Basic text chat is supported for all text models.
 The interface provides a chat-like experience where you can have conversations with the AI model.

 ### Voice Chat (OpenAI only)
 Voice chat is supported for OpenAI realtime models.
 You can enable it in two ways: